Who wrote the work Nikita's childhood. What was Nikita like in the story of Nikita's childhood? Organization of cognitive activity

 15

-The story of A.N.
-Tolstoy's Childhood of Nikita (originally titled A Tale of Many Excellent Things) was first published in a separate edition in 1922.
-The story was written in 1919-1920.
+Story by A.N.
+Tolstoy's The Childhood of Nikita (originally titled A Tale of Many Excellent Things) was first published in a separate edition in 1922.
+The story was written in 1919–1920.
 In the fall of 1918, he emigrated abroad.
-In 1920, the writer was still in exile and yearned for Russia very much.
-Living in Paris and Berlin, Tolstoy shunned the emigre environment and began to delve deeper into the meaning of historical events.
-Memories of the homeland, of the irrevocable days of childhood, of Russian nature and the emergence of the story was caused.
-Nikita's Childhood is a work full of captivating lyricism, irresistible charm and truth, the high poetry of folk life, a lively perception of nature, the beauty of the native language.
-The author devotes all his attention to the embodiment of the poetic principles of the charm of the irreversible period of childhood.
-The writer said: “For this book I will give all my previous novels and plays!
-Russian book and written in Russian! " The story was written for the Parisian magazine "Green Stick" - for children-immigrants, who, like the son of A.N.
-Tolstoy Nikita, to whom the work is dedicated and whose name the protagonist is named after, badly needed Russian impressions.
-He was interested in real life, he wanted to rely on the experience of his personal observations: “I started - and it was as if a window opened into the distant past with all the charm, tender sadness and keen perceptions of nature that are in childhood” (Poln.
-Sobr.
-Soch., Vol. 13, p.
+In 1920, the writer was still in exile and was very homesick for Russia.
+Living in Paris and Berlin, Tolstoy alienated the emigrant environment and began to delve more deeply into the meaning of historical events.
+Memories of the homeland, of the irrevocable days of childhood, of Russian nature caused the appearance of the story.
+“Nikita’s Childhood” is a work full of captivating lyricism, irresistible charm and truth, high poetry of folk life, a vivid perception of nature, and the beauty of the native language.
+The author devotes all his attention to the embodiment of the poetic principles of the charm of the irrevocable time of childhood.
+The writer said: “I will give all my previous novels and plays for this book!
+The book is Russian and written in Russian!”
+The story was written for the Parisian magazine “Green Stick” - for emigrant children who, like the son of A.N.
+Tolstoy's Nikita, to whom the work is dedicated and after whom the main character is named, was in dire need of Russian impressions.
+He was interested in real life, he wanted to rely on the experience of his personal observations: “I began - and it was as if a window opened into the distant past with all the charm, gentle sadness and acute perceptions of nature that occur in childhood” (Complete collected works, vol. 13, p.
 563).
-Unlike most of Tolstoy's works, the plot, a sequential chain of events, plays almost no role here, because everything in the world is excellent.
-Children's writer K. Chukovsky wrote about this in 1924: “This is the Book of Happiness, it seems to be the only Russian book in which the author does not preach happiness, does not promise it in the future, but immediately exudes from himself”.
+Unlike most of A. Tolstoy’s works, the plot, the sequential chain of events, plays almost no role here, because everything in the world is excellent.
+Children's writer K. Chukovsky wrote about this in 1924: “This is the Book of Happiness, it seems, the only Russian book in which the author does not preach happiness, does not promise it in the future, but immediately exudes it from himself.”

-Nikita's Childhood is an autobiographical story.
-The scene quite accurately reproduces the setting of the small estate of the writer's stepfather A. A. Bostrom, where Tolstoy grew up.
-Even the name of the estate - Sosnovka - is preserved in the story.
-Impressions of childhood, A. Tolstoy's memories of the early period of life in the Samara province were included in the content of his work.
-In one of his autobiographical notes, A. Tolstoy wrote about himself as follows: "I grew up alone, in contemplation, in dissolution, among the great phenomena of earth and sky.
-July lightning over a dark garden; autumn fogs like milk; dry twig gliding in the wind on the first ice of the pond; winter blizzards, falling asleep in snowdrifts huts to the very pipes; spring noise of waters; cry of rooks that flew to last year's nests; people in the cycle of seasons; birth and death, like sunrise and sunset, like the fate of grain; animals, birds ; boogers with red faces living in the cracks of the earth; the smell of a ripe apple, the smell of a fire in a twilight hollow; my friend Mishka Koryashonok and his stories; winter evenings under a lamp, books, daydreaming ... "(Complete collection of works, vol. 13 , pp. 557–558).
-Pictures of the Russian winter, boundless snowy plains, ringing spring days, summer harvest, golden autumn replace one another naturally, like the movement of time itself, conveyed in living images.
-The change of seasons is depicted not as a passive-contemplative movement, but as an active one, affecting all aspects of human existence and activity.
-It is in such an atmosphere that the little hero of A. Tolstoy's story Nikita grows and forms.
-Nikita's parents in many ways repeat the real features of the writer's stepfather and mother.
-Nikita's mother is called the same as the writer's mother - Alexandra Leontievna.
-For the image of the teacher, the prototype was a seminarist-tutor, Arkady Ivanovich Slovookhotov, who prepared the future writer for admission to a secondary educational institution.
-Nikita's relationship with the village children - with Mishka Koryashonk and Stepka Karnaushkin, their friendship and friendly games are also autobiographical, as well as a number of details and details.
-It should be noted that the narration is not conducted in the first person, which makes it possible for the author to really, after many years, evaluate the happy period of his childhood.
+"Nikita's Childhood" is an autobiographical story.
+The location of the action quite accurately reproduces the setting of the small estate of the writer’s stepfather A. A. Bostrom, where Tolstoy grew up.
+Even the name of the estate is preserved in the story - Sosnovka.
+Childhood impressions and A. Tolstoy’s memories of his early life in the Samara province were included in the content of his work.
+In one of his autobiographical notes, A. Tolstoy wrote about himself this way: “I grew up alone, in contemplation, in dissolution, among the great phenomena of earth and sky.
+July lightning over a dark garden; autumn mists like milk; a dry twig sliding in the wind on the first ice of the pond; winter blizzards, covering huts with snowdrifts right up to the chimneys; the sound of spring waters; the cry of rooks flying to last year's nests; people in the cycle of seasons; birth and death, like the rising and setting of the sun, like the fate of grain; animals, birds ; boogers with red faces living in the cracks of the earth; the smell of a ripe apple, the smell of a fire in a twilight hollow; my friend Mishka Koryashonok and his stories; winter evenings under the lamp, books, daydreaming...”
+(Poln. sobr. soch., vol. 13 , pp. 557–558).
+Pictures of the Russian winter, vast snowy plains, ringing spring days, summer harvest, golden autumn replace one another naturally, like the movement of time itself, conveyed in living images.
+The change of seasons is depicted not as a passive contemplative movement, but as an active one, affecting all aspects of people’s existence and activity.
+It is in such an atmosphere that the little hero of A. Tolstoy’s story, Nikita, grows and is formed.
+Nikita's parents largely repeat the real traits of the writer's stepfather and mother.
+Nikita's mother's name is the same as the writer's mother - Alexandra Leontyevna.
+For the image of the teacher, the prototype was a seminarian-tutor, Arkady Ivanovich Slovokhotov, who prepared the future writer for admission to a secondary educational institution.
+Nikita's relationship with the village children - Mishka Koryashonok and Styopka Karnaushkin, their friendship and friendly games are also autobiographical, as well as a number of other details.
+It should be noted that the narration is not told in the first person, which allows the author to really, after many years, evaluate the happy time of his childhood.

 Chapter 2.
 Formation of Nikita’s character in the story “Nikita’s Childhood”

 § 2.2.
-Friendship with the village guys
+Friendship with village kids

-Nikita never had problems in communication due to his different social status, even on the contrary, he believed that his village friends would never replace him with a single noble boy, as he was convinced after communicating with the second grade schoolboy Viktor, who was visiting Nikita on Christmas.
-Victor also made friends with the villagers, tried to be his own, but did not.
-But Nikita was one of his own among the guys, he was not afraid to go into fights with a wall, tease the villagers from the other side.
-Of great importance for him was his friendship with the shepherd boy Mishka Koryashonok, resourcefulness, whose courage had a special meaning, since he had to support himself.
+Nikita never had problems communicating due to different social status; on the contrary, he believed that his village friends would never replace a single noble boy for him, which he became convinced of after communicating with a second-grade high school student, Victor, who was visiting Nikita on Christmas.
+Victor also made friends with the villagers, tried to be one of them, but never did.
+But Nikita was one of the guys, he was not afraid to go to fights and tease the villagers on the other side.
+Of great importance to him was his friendship with the shepherd boy Mishka Koryashonok, whose resourcefulness and courage had a special meaning, since he had to support himself.
 Therefore, Nikita even imitates Mishka and tries to surpass him in prowess.
-Nikita managed to defeat even the "conspiratorial" first strongman Stepka Karnaushkin, from whom the others backed away, after which the two boys exchanged gifts in a friendly manner - a knife and a pig.
-Nikita's character is especially evident in the scene with the bull, which from the herd suddenly rushed at a trot at him and at the second grade schoolboy Viktor who was visiting them.
-Slapping a whip like from a gun, Mishka Koryashonok managed to shout: "Beware, Nikita!"
-Nikita, in turn, shouted: "Victor, run!"
-But schoolboy Victor screamed, fell and covered his head with his hands.
-Nikita rushed to the rescue and began to beat the bull in the face with his hat.
-Mishka ran up with a whip and drove the bull away.
-In this scene, the relationship of the three characters is clearly outlined.
-Gymnasium student Victor, swaggering about his courage, teasing Nikita, who looked too much at his little sister Lilya, with blue eyes, an upturned nose, curls and a fluffy bow on the top of his head: "... you just play with the girls," - now he has lost a lot in the eyes of Nikita ...
+Nikita managed to defeat even the “bewitched” first strongman Styopka Karnaushkin, from whom the others backed away, after which both boys exchanged gifts in a friendly manner - a knife and a lead.
+Nikita's character is especially revealed in the scene with a bull, which from the herd suddenly rushed at a trot at him and at the second-grade schoolboy Victor, who was visiting them.
+Clapping his whip like a gun, Mishka Koryashonok managed to shout: “Be careful, Nikita!”
+Nikita, in turn, shouted: “Viktor, run!”
+But the schoolboy Victor screamed, fell and covered his head with his hands.
+Nikita rushed to the rescue and began hitting the bull in the face with his hat.
+Mishka ran up and drove the bull away with a whip.
+In this scene, the relationship between the three characters is clearly outlined.
+The high school student Victor, who boasted of his courage, made fun of Nikita, who looked too much at his little sister Lilya, with blue eyes, an upturned nose, curls and a lush bow on the top of her head: “... you only need to play with the girls,” - now he has lost a lot in Nikita’s eyes .
 Victor could not stand any comparison with his village friends.
-And Nikita in this scene showed himself to be an adult boy, was not at a loss, but saved a friend.
-He was helped in this by observing the life of the servants, communication with the people.
+And Nikita in this scene showed himself to be an adult boy, he was not at a loss, but saved his comrade.
+Observing the life of the servants and connecting with the people helped him in this.

 Wonderful! - Nikita answers.

-All images and events in this joyful book are marked with the word wonderfully ...
+All images and events in this joyful book are marked with the word wonderful...

-Any day of Nikita is a constant discovery and filling with happiness.
-Everything is good, everything pleases: spring rain, flooding of water, the onset of summer, "the smells of moisture, decay, rain and grass", the sun, water, the sky acquire the meaning of the spiritualized essences of being.
-The boy is connected by spiritual threads with the mysteries of all living things.
-The story had already begun: “The sun was shining through the frosty patterns on the windows, through the wonderfully painted silver stars and clawed leaves.
-The light in the room was snow-white.
-A bunny slipped from the wash basin and trembled on the wall ”prepares us for the perception of something kind, fabulous, for the perception of a carefree childhood.
+Every day of Nikita is constant discoveries and filling with happiness.
+Everything is good, everything makes you happy: spring rain, the spill of water, the onset of summer, “the smells of moisture, rain, rain and grass,” the sun, water, and sky take on the meaning of spiritualized essences of existence.
+The boy is connected by spiritual threads with the sacraments of all living things.
+The story has already begun: “Through the frosty patterns on the windows, through the wonderfully painted silver stars and palmate leaves, the sun was shining.
+The light in the room was snowy white.
+A bunny slipped from the wash cup and trembled on the wall” prepares us for the perception of something kind, fairy-tale, for the perception of a carefree childhood.

-Nikita's vision of the real echoes his fantastic ideas, coming from the boy's dream, from the desire to poeticize the world around him.
+Nikita's vision of the real echoes his fantastic ideas, coming from the boy's dreams, from the desire to poeticize the world around him.
 He infects others with this desire.
-So, Lilya is looking for a vase with him, which Nikita once dreamed of.
-And in fact, this vase was found by children on a clock in a dark room, and there was a ring in it, Nikita says with confidence: "It's magical."
-And the story is about two people that are depicted in the family portraits, seen through the open door in the semi-dark suite of neighboring rooms.
-One is "a stern old man with a sharp nose and hawkish, piercing eyes."
-Another portrait depicts "a young woman of about 25 ... in her hand she holds a rose, but this rose does not at all go to her proud pose half-reverse to the viewer, to her haughty smile and to her large, cheerful, defiant eyes.
-The flame slides over her white dress, bare shoulders, plays on her face.
-"The old man and the proud beauty," coming to life in portraits ", ruined each other ...".
-This story awakened Nikita's imagination, attracted by its mystery, it seemed to him that the beauty looked mysteriously and saw Nikita.
-So the fantastic mixes with the real, shows the development of Nikita's spiritual world, his fantasies, inventions, dreaminess develop the imagination, softness and sensitivity of Nikita's nature.
+So, Lilya and him are looking for a vase that Nikita once dreamed about.
+And in fact, this vase was found by the children on the clock in a dark room, and there was a ring in it, Nikita says with confidence: “It’s magical.”
+And the story is about two people who are depicted in family portraits, visible through an open door in a dimly lit suite of neighboring rooms.
+One is “a stern old man with a sharp nose and hawk-like, piercing eyes.”
+Another portrait depicts “a young woman about 25 years old... she holds a rose in her hand, but this rose does not at all suit her proud half-turn pose towards the viewer, her arrogant smile and large, cheerful, defiant eyes.
+The flame slides along her white dress, bare shoulders, playing on her face."
+The old man and the proud beauty, "coming to life in portraits," ruined each other..."
+This story awakened Nikita’s imagination and attracted him with its mystery; it seemed to him that the beauty looked mysteriously and saw Nikita.
+This is how the fantastic mixes with the real, shows the development of Nikita’s spiritual world, his fantasies, inventions, daydreaming develop the imagination, softness and sensitivity of Nikita’s nature.

 § 2.4.
-Nikita's first love
+The first love in Nikita's life

 Conclusion

-The wonderful story "Nikita's Childhood", completing the cycle of A. Tolstoy's autobiographical works about the life of the nobility, is rightfully considered one of the best Russian books for children.
-At first glance, Nikita's Childhood resembles old noble family chronicles, but the story differs from them.
-The exciting image of the homeland, the hot breath of living poetry, the plasticity of the visual means, deep lyricism and realistic brilliance put Nikita's Childhood among the best works of A.N.
+The wonderful story "Nikita's Childhood", which completes the cycle of autobiographical works by A.N.
+Tolstoy about the life of the nobility, is rightfully considered one of the best Russian books for children.
+At first glance, “Nikita’s Childhood” resembles old noble family chronicles, but the story is different from them.
+The exciting image of the homeland, the hot breath of living poetry, the plasticity of visual means, deep lyricism and realistic colorfulness place “Nikita’s Childhood” among the best works of A.N.
 Tolstoy.

-The unfading vitality of Tolstoy's story is still determined by the writer's ability to “turn to a person who cannot be understood without understanding the earth and the sun,” without understanding nature.
-A. Tolstoy's story "Nikita's Childhood" (in the first editions of "The Tale of Many Excellent Things") introduces the reader to the circle of unclouded, joyful impressions of a nine-year-old child.
+The unfading vitality of Tolstoy’s story is still determined by the writer’s ability to “address a person, whom it is impossible to understand without understanding the earth and the sun,” without understanding nature.
+A. Tolstoy’s story “Nikita’s Childhood” (in the first editions “A Tale of Many Excellent Things”) introduces the reader to the circle of unclouded, joyful impressions of a nine-year-old child.
 In the work of A.N.
-Tolstoy's "Nikita's Childhood" feels the atmosphere of love for everything around him, and the hero himself is a kind of generalized image of a happy child, a symbol of a happy childhood.
-The life of the boy Nikita, growing up in a free steppe noble estate, proceeds against the backdrop of a measured, durable landlord-village life, in direct communication with the violent steppe nature.
-Sledding from the mountains, studying with a tutor, caressing a loving mother, games and fights with village children, preparing for the Christmas tree and meeting guests, first love - this is what forms the character of the protagonist of the story.
+Tolstoy’s “Nikita’s Childhood” one can feel an atmosphere of love for everything around him, and the hero himself represents a kind of generalized image of a happy child, a symbol of a happy childhood.
+The life of the boy Nikita, growing up on a free steppe noble estate, takes place against the backdrop of a measured, strong landowner-village life, in direct communication with the lush steppe nature.
+Sleigh rides from the mountains, studying with a tutor, the caresses of a loving mother, games and fights with village children, preparations for the Christmas tree and meeting guests, first love - this is what shapes the character of the main character of the story.
 An independent, courageous, very sensitive and impressionable boy who lives in harmony with nature and loved ones.
-The writer's bright memories of childhood are permeated with the lyrical image of his beloved Motherland, which arises in everything: in descriptions of the nature and life of the Sosnovka farm, in stories about village children, in the pure, beautiful Russian language of the story.
+The writer's bright memories of childhood are permeated with a lyrical image of his beloved Motherland, which appears in everything: in descriptions of the nature and life of the Sosnovka farm, in stories about village children, in the pure, beautiful Russian language of the story.
 This is its main educational value.

 Bibliography

 1. Ivanov N.N.
-Dialectics of the child's soul in the works of A.N.
-Tolstoy // Materials of the IX All-Russian scientific and methodological conference "World literature for children and about children." - Issue 9, 2004. - P.27-31.
+Dialectics of the child’s soul in the works of A.N.
+Tolstoy // Materials of the IX All-Russian scientific and methodological conference “World literature for children and about children”. – Issue 9, 2004. – P.27-31.

 2. Alpatov A. Nikita’s childhood // Children’s literature. – No. 5, 1936. – P.23-25.

-3. Smirnova V. Third Tolstoy in children's literature // Children's literature. - No. 2, 1966. - P.17-20.
+3. Smirnova V. The Third Tolstoy in Children's Literature // Children's Literature. - No. 2, 1966. – P. 17-20.

 Editor's Choice